riya09d/Multilanguage-Invoice-Extractor/README.md

 # MultiLanguage Invoice Extractor

-This Streamlit application is designed to extract information from invoices using Google Generative AI.
-Users can upload an image of an invoice and provide input prompts to generate information about the invoice content.
+The Invoice Extractor LLM (Language Learning Model) App is an application designed to extract information from invoices using Google Gemini Pro Vision Large, a powerful image recognition and understanding model.
+The app leverages advanced natural language processing (NLP) capabilities to analyze uploaded invoice images and provide relevant details based on user prompts.

 ## Installation